fametrano/fametrano.github.io/_pages/bbt202303-bicocca.md

 ## Learning objectives

-The course is an introduction to bitcoin crypto- assets, and the associated blockchain technology.
+The course is an introduction to bitcoin, crypto-assets, and the associated blockchain technology.

 Game theory, computer science (distributed systems, distributed